-In Part 70 we continued our discussion of MQL4’s built-in array functions.
-In this installment we’ll begin our discussion of multi-dimensional arrays.
+In Part 70 we continued of built-in array functions in our MQL4 tutorial.
+In this installment, we’ll begin our discussion of multi-dimensional arrays.

 One very nice feature about arrays is the ability to write the array to and read the array from a file with a single command: